 “You don’t seem fit for your throne, Hecate spoke.

-Your friend is desperately trying to reach you, she has been harassed mercilessly by some succubus from your circle, and the protection you offered to her has been weakened by your uncontrolled reshaping and fire shooting.
+Your friend is desperately trying to reach you, she has been harassed mercilessly by some succubus from your circle, and the protection you offered to her has been weakened by your uncontrolled shapeshifting and fire shooting.

 I’m aware you have even killed demons that haven’t accepted you as their leader, a very similar behavior to Lilith’s.”